-- 9.2.1.1 Customers with conventional meters are billed as follow:- - (a) An availability charge is payable on all properties (irrespective of the category), where a connection to the electricity network is possible at the cost of the Municipality, but not in use. - (b) Two part tariff: - i.
+- 9.2.1.1 Customers with conventional meters are billed as follows:- - (a) An availability charge is payable on all properties (irrespective of the category), where a connection to the electricity network is possible at the cost of the Municipality, but not in use. - (b) Two part tariff: - i.
 Basic monthly charge (R/month).
-The basic charge is determined by the category within which the consumer's tariff circuit breaker size falls, i.e. 0 to 32A, 33 to 45A, 46 to 63A and 64 to 80A for single phase, and 0 to 32A, 33 to 45A, 46 to 63A, 64 to 100A for three phase. - ii.
+The basic charge is determined by the category within which the consumer's tariff circuit breaker size falls, i.e. 0 to 32A, 33A to 63A and for single phase, and 0 to 32A, 33A to 63A, 64 to 100A for three phase. - ii.
 Energy rate (c/kWh).
 The energy rate is charged at a single rate tariff per unit based on the number of kWh consumed. - (c) A customer who chooses to make use of alternative energy is still liable for paying the applicable basic charge .